JSFoundation/TAC/README.md

       * [RequireJS][]
       * [Sizzle][]
 * Mentorship Program Projects
     *

 ### At-large Projects
-At-large projects in the jQuery Foundation are a group of projects that do not currently belong to a CB.
+At-large projects in the JS Foundation are a group of projects that do not currently belong to a CB.
 These projects tend to be mature projects in a more steady state rather than highly active projects with growing contributor bases.
 These projects may remain in this state indefinitely or may form/join a CB when